 When we meditate seated in a chair or on the floor, we want our arms relaxed and hanging off the spine on their own weight.
 The ideal is to have our arms slightly away from our body and to create some space under armpits.
 The classic instruction is to imagine that we are holding an egg in each armpit, held in place without either dropping or crushing it.
 Such positioning facilitates deeper breathing and allows air to circulate.

-With this sort of relaxed, open circle posture of the arms as a goal, when we meditate in a chair, it is ideal to pick one that does not have arm rests.
+With this sort of relaxed, open circular posture of the arms as a goal, it is ideal to pick a chair to sit in that does not have arm rests.

 [People with relaxed bodies and a healthy circular positioning to their arms]